mosn/htnn/site/content/en/docs/developer-guide/plugin_development.md

 ## How to write a plugin

+There are two types of HTNN plugins: Native plugins, which are converted to Envoy's Filter configuration at runtime, and Go plugins, which run in the Go runtime embedded in the Envoy.
+Unless otherwise noted, plugins in the following text refer to Go plugins.

 Assume you are at the root of this project.

 1. Create a directory under `./plugins/`.
 The file name must be in snake style, like `key_auth`.
 2. Think about the configuration and write down it into `./plugins/$your_plugin/config.proto`.
 Then run `make gen-proto`.
 The `proto` file uses [proto-gen-valdate](https://github.com/bufbuild/protoc-gen-validate?tab=readme-ov-file#constraint-rules) to define validation.
 The plugin name must be in camel style, like `keyAuth`.
 The configuration fields must be in snake style, like `connect_timeout`.
 The enum value must be in upper snake style, like `HEADER`.
 See the [official protobuf style](https://protobuf.dev/programming-guides/style/) for the details.
-3. Finish the plugin.
+3. Refer to plugins of the same type and decide on the type and order of your plugin.
+Finish the plugin.
 Don't forget to write tests.
+If your plugin is simple, you can write integration test only.
 You can take `./plugins/demo` as an example.
-If your plugin is simple, you can write integration test only.
+The doc of the API used in the plugin is in their comments.
 4. Add the doc of the plugin in the `site/content/$your_language/docs/reference/plugins/$your_plugin.md`.
 You can choose to write doc under Simpilified Chinese or English, depends on which is your prime language.
 We have [tool](https://github.com/mosn/htnn/tree/main/site#cmdtranslator) to translate it to other languages.
 5. Add your plugin's package into `./plugins/plugins.go`.
 Run `make build-so`.
 Now the plugin is compiled into `libgolang.so`.
 6. Add integration test in the `./plugins/tests/integration/`.
-For how to run the integration test, please read `site/content/en/docs/developer-guide/plugin_integration_test_framework.md`.
+For how to run the integration test, please read [Plugin Integration Test Framework](../plugin_integration_test_framework).

 You can also write the plugin outside HTNN project, please see https://github.com/mosn/htnn/tree/main/examples/dev_your_plugin.
+(FIXME: the example may be broken because it doesn't use the latest dependencies.
+We must pin the version once htnn is released.)

 ### Plugin types

 Each plugin should belong to one type.
 You can specify the plugin's type in its `Type` method.
 Here are the types:

-* Security: Plugins like WAF, request validation, etc.
+* `Security`: Plugins like WAF, request validation, etc.
-* Authn: Plugins do authentication
+* `Authn`: Plugins do authentication
-* Authz: Plugins do authorization
+* `Authz`: Plugins do authorization
-* Traffic: Plugins do traffic control
+* `Traffic`: Plugins do traffic control
-* Transform: Plugins do request/response transform
+* `Transform`: Plugins do request/response transform
-* Observability: Plugins do observability
+* `Observability`: Plugins do observability
-* General: Else plugins
+* `General`: Else plugins

 ### Plugin order